S.O.S. Montfort: Initial campaign

-In 1996, the Harris government formed the Ontario Health Services Restructuring Commission as part of the its Common Sense Revolution programme.
+In 1996, the Harris government formed the Ontario Health Services Restructuring Commission as part of its Common Sense Revolution programme.
 The Commission was charged with restructuring healthcare across the province, including forcing hospitals to amalgamate or transfer programmes.
 On 24 February 1997, the Commission announced that it would be shutting down Montfort Hospital, despite Montfort being the only primarily francophone hospital in Ontario and despite the hospital having been named the most effective hospital in the province only a few weeks earlier.

 Opposition to the government's move spread quickly, with a committee being officially formed only two days later to fight the decision.
 With the Franco-Ontarian flag flying at half-mast, a press conference was held to announce that the campaign was to be called S.O.S.
 Montfort.
 Former mayor of Vanier Gisèle Lalonde was named chair of the campaign.

 Although some originally feared an exodus of staff from the hospital, with some staff having been offered positions elsewhere in the province, the only doctor who quit the hospital was one who had already been planning to leave for several months previously, the rest choosing to stay and fight the closure of their hospital.
 On 5 March, staff at the other in Ottawa held a protest in solidarity with Montfort.

 On 20 March 1997, over 2000 local high school and Collège La Cité students held a demonstration, marching to Montfort and linking arms to form a human chain around the hospital.

 On 22 March 1997, a large demonstration was held at TD Place Arena (then known as the Ottawa Civic Centre), with over 10 000 Franco-Ontarians marching in protest and leading chants of "Montfort fermé, jamais!".
 Montfort Hospital Foundation president Jacques Blouin led the organisation of buses to transport protestors to Ottawa from around the province, bringing in additional thousands to the protest.
 It was widely reported as the largest protest in Franco-Ontarian history since the protests against Regulation 17 and one of the single largest protests in the history of Ontario.
 At the protest, a number of speeches were held, with Lalonde stating that: "We have to shout without fear and without hesitation that they cannot touch Montfort.
 All of Canada has its eyes on us.
 Today, Canadians are seeing a nation rising up!"